expede/minimal-spanning-merkle-tree/README.md

 ## 1.2 Inline Links

 IPLD Inline Links solve for the above by adding a standard way to inline data in an IPLD document without altering its hash.
-The ability to inherit the CID configuration (hash, algorithm, base encoding, etc) from the surrounding context is included, but is OPTIONAL.
+Link configuration (hashing algorithm, data encoding) is inherited from the surrounding context, unless link is present, explicitly detailing that configuration.

 Inline links do not modify the IPLD data model itself, but rather extend the format in a way that can be round-tripped to and from standard IPLD as desired.